Psychology MA

 The educational aims of the Counseling and School Psychology specialisation:

-• to train professionals – working primarily in the practical areas – who are equally familiar with the socialization issues of childhood, adolescence, and adulthood, who possess the necessary skills in their theoretical preparedness as well as in their diagnostic and counselling methods used in practice to work with clients of various age groups,
+- to train professionals – working primarily in the practical areas – who are equally familiar with the socialisation issues of childhood, adolescence and adulthood, who possess the necessary skills in their theoretical preparedness as well as in their diagnostic and counselling methods used in practice to work with clients of various age groups,

-• Their work in psychological care can especially be useful at the various levels of prevention.
-Their mission is to facilitate development and change in individuals, groups, and the family systems alike.
+- Their work in psychological care can especially be useful at the various levels of prevention.
+Its mission is to facilitate development and change in individuals, groups and family systems alike.

 Our students will gain skills in the following areas: